 User-specific columns allow cells to hold unique data for each user.
-This means each user can experience their own data for a particular part of your project.
+This means each user can experience their own data for a particular part of your app.

-User-specific columns can be used anytime you want to collect data that's unique to a user.
+You can use user-specific columns anytime you want to collect data that's unique to a user.

 User-specific columns are created from basic columns.

 In the Data Editor, open the table you want to edit.

 Add a new column by clicking on the plus (+) symbol to the right of the table.